 I have represented clients in many mediations.
 I have also served as a mediator numerous times in family law cases.
 Most of these mediations were conducted in Tacoma Washington, at the Pierce County Center for Dispute Resolution.
 I am a trained Collaborative Law Attorney, and am a member of the International Academy of Collaborative Professionals, and King County Collaborative Law.

 I proudly served 27 years in the US Army Reserve.
-I helped to staff and manage a walk-in legal clinic on weekends for soldiers and military dependents at Fort Lewis, WA.
+For many years I helped to staff and manage a walk-in legal clinic on weekends at Joint Base Lewis-McCord in Washington State for service members and their dependents.
 My other assignments took me to Ft.
-Benning (home of the Airborne Rangers) and Ft.
+Benning ("Home of the Airborne Rangers") and Ft.
 Gordon (Signal Corps) GA; Ft.
-Ord and the Presidio, CA; Ft.
+Ord and the Presidio CA; Ft.
 Wachuka AZ; Ft.
-Carson, CO; Hattiesburg MS; Boise ID; and frequently to the JAG School at the University of Virginia in Charlottesville, VA.
+Carson CO; Hattiesburg MS; Boise ID; and many times to the JAG School at the University of Virginia in Charlottesville, VA.
 I retired as a Lieutenant Colonel from the Reserves after completing the Army Officer Basic Course (Signal Corps), Officer Advanced Course (JAG), and the Command and General Staff Course.
 My clients over the years have included many service members from the Army, Navy, Marine Corps, Air Force, and Coast Guard, and their dependents.
-My law office gives a 25% discount on legal fees to members of the armed forces and their dependents.
+My law firm gives a 25% discount on legal fees to members of the Armed Forces and their dependents.